Sr. Satellite System Integration & Test Engineer

 - Develop modular, reusable test architectures for manufacturing test and engineering design verification.

-- Partner with Engineering & Production teams to generate ideas, designs, and improvements for current and next-generation vehicles.
+- Partner with Engineering & Production teams to generate ideas, designs, and improvements for current and next-generation payloads.

 - Coordinate integration plans, resource requirements, and facilities with system-level test engineering, technicians, and Launch Site Engineering.